AdobeDocs/analytics.en/help/implement/vars/overview.md

 ## Illegal characters

-Characters and strings that are never allowed in JavaScript variables.
+The following characters and strings are never allowed in JavaScript variables.

 * Tab (`0x09`)
 * Carriage return (`0x0D`)